Inscriptor/approach-to-IE-based-on-a-chain-of-LLMs/README.md

 The [terms](./terms/) folder contains a dataset with expert markup of subject area terms in BIO notation: a B (beginning) label is placed to indicate the beginning of the term, I (inside) is placed to indicate a token – the continuation of the term, and O (outside) is any word outside the term.
 The corpus is used to train ruRoBERTa to extract subject domain terms.

 ### Dataset with markup of terms, their classes and relations
+The [ents](./ents/) folder contains two corpora with the expert markup:
+1. The data in the [ents/sent](./ents/sent/) subfolder contains the markup of subject area terms in BIO notation added by labels of the classes of terms; each sentence is supported with the list of relations found in it.
-The [ents](./ents/) folder contains a corpus of texts, manually annotated by experts, with the following information:
+2. The data in the [ents/doc](./ents/doc/) subfolder contains the markup in JSON with the following information:
 * text fragments;
 * terms contained in each fragment;
-* start and end position of each term (ordinal numbers of the first and last characters);
 * the class of each term;
 * relations between terms for each class.
+File [article-dataset.json](./ents/doc/articles_dataset.json) also contains information about the start position of each term (index of the first character; ).
 The dataset is used to conduct experiments with LLM to extract terms and relations.

 Seventeen classes were used in the markup: